 Lastly, decorative stains and colors can heighten surface discoloration due to differential drying.
 If you cannot ensure your crews will install a completely wrinkle-free curing blanket or poly sheet, you may want to consider a curing compound or other curing method.

-Article by Concrete Contractor staff
+Concrete Contractor staff

 "Concrete Diagnosis" is a new regular feature in Concrete Contractor.
 If you have a concrete problem you would like us to diagnose, send your photos and jobsite situation to Rebecca.Wasieleski@cygnus.com.